ajahne/blog/_posts/2020-5-1-questions-for-our-first-one-on-one.md

   - What are you most excited about?
   - Any surprises since you have joined, good or bad, which I should know about?

-These are good questions to ask when someone has just joined the team or company, a good staring point/ice-breaker-ish to help you get into the flow.
+These are good questions to ask when someone has just joined the team or company, a good starting point/ice-breaker-ish to help you get into the flow.
 Plus it helps you learn if there are any surprises, I once had someone mention they had not yet received their work laptop!

 ---